nathanawmk/pingidentity-devops-getting-started/docs/deployment/deployK8sMetricsStack.md

   helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
   ```

-The [values.yaml](../../20-kubernetes/20-cluster-metrics-stack/prometheus-operator/values.yaml) used has been slightly modified from the default.
+`20-cluster-metrics-stack/prometheus-operator/values.yaml` is slightly modified from the prometheus-operator default `values.yaml`.
 You can make any other adjustments as needed, refer to the [prometheus-operator helm chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) for reference.

 Our edits to this yaml include: